Diptych – An artwork made in the form of two painted or carved panels

 Above is a diptych titled Devotional Diptych with the Nativity and the Adoration by an unknown artist in approximately 1500.

-For this project, try making a more traditional diptych.
+For our diptych project, we will make a more traditional diptych.

 Find two shoe box lids, which are both the same size.